bbc/bigscreen-player/docs/tutorials/XX-mocking.md

 ## `mock(opts)` and `mockJasmine(opts)`

 `mockJasmine()` should be used when you want to mock Bigscreen Player within Jasmine tests.
-This turns each Bigsceen Player api function into a Jasmine spy, so you can call all the spy function on them e.g. `expect(BigscreenPlayer.play).toHaveBeenCalled()`.
+This turns each Bigscreen Player api function into a Jasmine spy, so you can call all the spy function on them e.g. `expect(BigscreenPlayer.play).toHaveBeenCalled()`.

 `mock()` should be used when you are not running Jasmine tests.